Sasanian Empire: Decline and collapse (622–651)

-The impact of Heraclius's victories, the devastation of the richest territories of the Sassanid Empire, and the humiliating destruction of high-profile targets such as Ganzak and Dastagerd fatally undermined Khosrau's prestige and his support among the Persian aristocracy.
+The impact of Heraclius's victories, the devastation of the richest territories of the Sassanid Empire, and the humiliating destruction of high-profile targets such as Ganzak and Dastagerd fatally undermined Khosrow's prestige and his support among the Persian aristocracy.
 In early 628, he was overthrown and murdered by his son Kavadh II (628), who immediately brought an end to the war, agreeing to withdraw from all occupied territories.
 In 629, Heraclius restored the True Cross to Jerusalem in a majestic ceremony.
 Kavadh died within months, and chaos and civil war followed.
 Over a period of four years and five successive kings, the Sassanid Empire weakened considerably.
 The power of the central authority passed into the hands of the generals.
 It would take several years for a strong king to emerge from a series of coups, and the Sassanids never had time to recover fully.

-In early 632, a grandson of Khosrau I, who had lived in hiding in Estakhr, Yazdegerd III, acceded to the throne.
+In early 632, a grandson of Khosrow I, who had lived in hiding in Estakhr, Yazdegerd III, acceded to the throne.
 The same year, the first raiders from the Arab tribes, newly united by Islam, arrived in Persian territory.
 According to Howard-Johnston, years of warfare had exhausted both the Byzantines and the Persians.
 The Sassanids were further weakened by economic decline, heavy taxation, religious unrest, rigid social stratification, the increasing power of the provincial landholders, and a rapid turnover of rulers, facilitating the Islamic conquest of Persia.

 The Sassanids never mounted a truly effective resistance to the pressure applied by the initial Arab armies.
 Yazdegerd was a boy at the mercy of his advisers and incapable of uniting a vast country crumbling into small feudal kingdoms, despite the fact that the Byzantines, under similar pressure from the newly expansive Arabs, were no longer a threat.
 Caliph Abu Bakr's commander Khalid ibn Walid, once one of Muhammad's chosen companions-in-arms and leader of the Arab army, moved to capture Iraq in a series of lightning battles.
 Redeployed to the Syrian front against the Byzantines in June 634, Khalid's successor in Iraq failed him, and the Muslims were defeated in the Battle of the Bridge in 634.
 However, the Arab threat did not stop there and reemerged shortly via the disciplined armies of Khalid ibn Walid.